vectordotdev/vector/docs/content/en/docs/administration/process-management.md

 ### macOS

-If you're running Vector on macOS, you can manage it either using the [executable](#vector-executable) commands or using [Homebrew](#homebrew).
+If you're running Vector on macOS, you can manage it using either the [executable](#vector-executable) commands or [Homebrew](#homebrew).

 #### Homebrew